-Bit Descriptions 31 Cursor Y-Position Sign Bit: This bit provides the sign bit of a signed 13-bit value that specifies the horizontal position of cursor. (default is 0).).
+Bit Descriptions 31 Cursor Y-Position Sign Bit: This bit provides the sign bit of a signed 13-bit value that specifies the horizontal position of cursor. (default is 0). ).
 For normal high resolution display modes, the cursor must have at least a single pixel positioned over the active screen.
 30:28 Reserved: Write as zero.
 27:16 Cursor Y-Position Magnitude Bits 11:0: This register provides the magnitude bits of a signed 13- bit value that specifies the vertical position of cursor.
 The sign bit of this value is provided by bit 31 of this register. (default is 0) When performing 180° rotation, this field specifies the vertical position of the lower right corner relative to the end of the active video area in the unrotated orientation.
-15 Cursor X-Position Sign Bit: This bit provides the sign bit of a signed 13-bit value that specifies the horizontal position of cursor. (default is 0).).
+15 Cursor X-Position Sign Bit: This bit provides the sign bit of a signed 13-bit value that specifies the horizontal position of cursor. (default is 0). ).
 For normal high resolution display modes, the cursor must have at least a single pixel positioned over the active screen.
-For HDMI modes where the vertical zoom is greater than 1x, the position is specified using the zoomed grid.
 14:12 Reserved: Write as zero.
 11:0 Cursor X-Position Magnitude Bits 11:0: These 12 bits provide the signed 13-bit value that specifies the horizontal position of cursor.
-The sign bit is provided by bit 15 of this register. (default is 0) For HDMI modes where the horizontal zoom is greater than 1x, the position is specified using the zoomed grid.
-When performing 180° rotation, this field specifies the vertical position of the lower right corner relative to the end of the active video area in the unrotated orientation.
+The sign bit is provided by bit 15 of this register. (default is 0) When performing 180° rotation, this field specifies the vertical position of the lower right corner relative to the end of the active video area in the unrotated orientation.